Modelling and synthesizing turbulence with multi-scale coherent vortices: Fast turbulence synthesis

-Figure~\ref{fig:case_group}(a) compares the computational costs of DNS, woven turbulence, and random Fourier modes at various $Re_{\lambda}$.
+Figure~\ref{fig:case_group}(a) compares the computational costs of generating an instantaneous turbulent flow field using DNS, woven turbulence, and random Fourier modes at various $Re_{\lambda}$.
 These simulations were performed on the TianheXY-C at the National Supercomputer Center in Guangzhou, China.
 For $Re_{\lambda}>200$, the computational cost of woven turbulence is less than $10^{-5}$ of that of DNS, and this difference becomes more significant as $Re_{\lambda}$ increases.
 Moreover, although the cost of random Fourier modes is lower, the gap with woven turbulence narrows as $Re_\lambda$ increases.
+Therefore, our method exhibits high computational efficiency in generating instantaneous turbulent fields.